-Shareholder Proposals for the 2024 Proxy Statement
+Shareholder Proposals for the 2025 Proxy Statement

-For shareholder proposals to be included in the Company's proxy statement and form of proxy relating to the 2024 Annual Meeting, such proposals must be received by the Company at its offices in Dallas, Texas, addressed to the Corporate Secretary of the Company, no later than December 29, 2023.
-If the Company changes the date of the 2024 Annual Meeting by more than 30 days from the anniversary of the 2023 Annual Meeting, shareholder proposals must be received a reasonable time before the Company begins to print and mail the proxy materials for the 2024 Annual Meeting in order to be considered for inclusion in the Company's proxy statement.
+For shareholder proposals to be included in the Company's proxy statement and form of proxy relating to the 2025 Annual Meeting, such proposals must be received by the Company at its offices in Dallas, Texas, addressed to the Corporate Secretary of the Company, no later than December 27, 2024.
+If the Company changes the date of the 2025 Annual Meeting by more than 30 days from the anniversary of the 2024 Annual Meeting, shareholder proposals must be received a reasonable time before the Company begins to print and mail the proxy materials for the 2025 Annual Meeting in order to be considered for inclusion in the Company's proxy statement.
 Upon timely receipt of any such proposal, the Company will determine whether or not to include such proposal in the proxy statement and proxy in accordance with applicable regulations and provisions governing the solicitation of proxies.
-In addition, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice to the Company that sets forth the information required by Rule 14a-19 under the Exchange Act, no later than April 10, 2024.
+In addition, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice to the Company that sets forth the information required by Rule 14a-19 under the Exchange Act, no later than April 14, 2025.

-Director Nominations or Other Business for Presentation at the 2024 Annual Meeting
+Director Nominations or Other Business for Presentation at the 2025 Annual Meeting

 Alternatively, shareholders intending to place in nomination persons for election as directors at an annual meeting of shareholders or to introduce an item of business at an annual meeting of shareholders without having the nomination or proposal included in the Company's proxy statement must comply with certain procedures set forth in the Bylaws.
-These procedures provide, generally, among other things, that shareholders desiring to place in nomination persons for election as directors, and/or bring a proper subject of business before an annual meeting, must do so by a written notice timely received (on or before March 13, 2024, but no earlier than February 12, 2024, for the 2024 Annual Meeting) to the Corporate Secretary of the Company containing the name and address of the shareholder and the number of shares of the Company's Common Stock beneficially owned by the shareholder.
+These procedures provide, generally, among other things, that shareholders desiring to place in nomination persons for election as directors, and/or bring a proper subject of business before an annual meeting, must do so by a written notice timely received (on or before March 12, 2025, but no earlier than February 10, 2025, for the 2025 Annual Meeting) to the Corporate Secretary of the Company containing the name and address of the shareholder and the number of shares of the Company's Common Stock beneficially owned by the shareholder.
 If the notice relates to a nomination for director, it must also set forth the name, age, business and residence addresses of the candidate, the candidate's résumé or a listing of his or her qualifications to be a director of the Company, the person's written consent to be a director if selected by the Nominating Committee, nominated by the Board and elected by the shareholders and any other information that would be required to be disclosed in solicitations of proxies for the election of directors.
-The Company may require any proposed nominee to furnish such other information as may reasonably be required by the Company to determine the eligibility of such proposed nominee to serve as director.
+The Company may require any proposed nominee to serve as director.
 Notice of an item of business shall include a brief description of the proposed business and any material interest of the shareholder in such business.